padiketeku/EnvMonMod/EMM-Prac-9.md

 The context for this tutorial is found in this [study](https://onlinelibrary.wiley.com/doi/full/10.1111/ddi.13491).
 Make sure you ready the paper before or alongside working through the tutorial for detail comprehension of the task.

+There are three case studies, but only the first case study is used here.

 The code found below can also be accessed through the GEE repository for this study: [HERE](https://code.earthengine.google.com/?accept_repo=users/ramirocrego84/SDM_Manuscript)